-Medical Devices Jobs in Virginia with H-1B Sponsorship
+Medical Devices H-1B Sponsorship Jobs in Virginia

 Virginia's medical devices sector spans Northern Virginia's health-tech corridor, Richmond's life sciences hub, and the broader D.C. metro region, where companies like Siemens Healthineers, Philips, and Becton Dickinson have established operations.
-H-1B sponsorship is common for engineering, regulatory affairs, and clinical roles requiring specialized degrees, making Virginia a competitive market for international candidates.
+H-1B visa sponsorship is common for engineering, regulatory affairs, and clinical roles requiring specialized degrees, making Virginia a competitive market for international candidates.

-See All Medical Devices Jobs
+Find Medical Devices Jobs

 Overview

-Open Jobs193+
+Open Jobs95+

-Work Type89% On-site
+Work Type85% On-site

 Top LocationRichmond, VA